 To answer our three research questions, we will conduct all of the analyses described in the table below (analysis plan column).
 The alternative interpretations of the different potential outcomes are provided below.
 For all analyses described below, a “decrease in performance” refers to either a decrease in accuracy or an increase in reaction times between the stated conditions.

+Table C. Detailed analysis plan